xcp-ng/xcp-ng-org/docs/guests.md

 If the *confident option* above didn't yield the expected results, then we switch to a more aggressive attitude towards the old tools.

 :::tip
-What follows works in many cases, but some users occasionnally still meet the following issues: XCP-ng tools not installing (but Citrix tools install well, so that is a solution to have working tools), and occasionnal BSODs in some cases or versions of Windows.
+What follows works in many cases, but some users occasionally still meet the following issues: XCP-ng tools not installing (but Citrix tools install well, so that is a solution to have working tools), and occasional BSODs in some cases or versions of Windows.

 Through many tests, a user came up with a similar yet slightly different procedure that allowed them to avoid Blue Screens Of Death in their situation: https://xcp-ng.org/forum/post/27602.